kartoza/docker-geoserver/README.md

 **Note:** Please check the [GeoServer documentation](https://docs.geoserver.org/stable/en/user/production/index.html) to see which Tomcat versions are supported.

-The current build uses the base image `tomcat:9.0.99-jdk11-temurin-noble` because of the dependency on `libgdal-java`.
-The tomcat base images > focal will not have the java bindings for the [GDAL plugin](https://osgeo-org.atlassian.net/browse/GEOT-7412?focusedCommentId=84733) hence the container will not support the gdal plugin working if you build using base image > focal.

 ### Building on Windows

 These instructions detail the recommended process for reliably building this on Windows.